Report: More than half of workers believe they’re underpaid. Here’s why

 You have to explain to workers how they are valued, where the data informing their salary comes from, and what they can do to increase their earning potential.
 Communicating doesn’t cost anything and a little bit goes a long way.
 It could make the difference between your employees believing their pay is fair and sticking it out with your organization or assuming they are underpaid and going elsewhere.

-Amy Stewart is a senior content marketer and analyst who authors research reports for PayScale on a variety of topics related to salary data, compensation management, pay equity, and talent acquisition and retention.
+Amy Stewart is a senior content marketer and analyst who authors research reports for Payscale on a variety of topics related to salary data, compensation management, pay equity, and talent acquisition and retention.